carbon-language/carbon-lang/llvm/docs/LangRef.rst

     This function attribute indicates that the function never returns with an unwind or exceptional control flow.
 If the function does unwind, its runtime behavior is undefined.
+``optnone``
+    This function attribute indicates that the function is not optimized by any optimization or code generator passes with the exception of interprocedural optimization passes.
+    This attribute cannot be used together with the ``alwaysinline`` attribute; this attribute is also incompatible
+    with the ``minsize`` attribute and the ``optsize`` attribute.

+    The inliner should never inline this function in any situation.
+    Only functions with the ``alwaysinline`` attribute are valid candidates for inlining inside the body of this function.
 ``optsize``
     This attribute suggests that optimization passes and code generator passes make choices that keep the code size of this function low,